 If the will contains a mistake or error

 If a beneficiary or their contests the appointment of the proposed personal representative

 If the decedent left real property that is registered with the land court, a formal probate will need to be filed for the land court to issue a new certificate of title in the name of the heirs.

 Once a trust becomes irrevocable (either after the donor dies or upon other terms), the Trustee has several duties that may include investing and managing trust property for a period of time.
 The trustee will need to follow the terms of the trust, file tax returns, manage the trust property, make periodic distributions to beneficiaries, and provide the beneficiaries with accountings and reports.
 Depending on the type and value of the trust assets, it may be advisable for the trustee to engage the services of a trust and asset management company.
-Our law office can provide a trustee with direction and guidance as to the proper management of the trust.
+Our law office in Barnstable County can provide a trustee with direction and guidance as to the proper management of the trust.